TestStack/TestStack.Seleno/BREAKING_CHANGES.md

 ### Fix

 If you are using these classes directly then you need to work out a different way of achieving your goal.
 If you think that any of these classes are useful in the public API then please [lodge an issue on the GitHub site](https://github.com/TestStack/TestStack.Seleno/issues).

+## Web driver specification

+The configuration method for specifying a different web driver has been renamed to `WithRemoteWebDriver` (from `WithWebDriver`) and now takes a `Func<RemoteWebDriver>` rather than a `Func<IWebDriver>`.

+### Reason

+We need to register an `IJavaScriptExecutor` within our dependency injection container so that our API wrappers for executing JavaScript can function correctly.
+Previously, the `IWebDriver` that was passed into the configuration was simply type-casted to an `IJavaScriptExecutor`.
+This is kind of nasty and makes it a bit harder to unit test (and also isn't very discoverable in our public API.
+Hence, we decided to take the dependency on `RemoteWebDriver` instead, which implements both `IWebDriver` and `IJavaScriptExecutor`.

+### Fix

+IF you were using the Seleno `BrowserFactory` class then it's already been modified to return the correct factories for this change.
+If you implemented a custom browser implementation it will now need to extend `RemoteWebDriver`.